-Roppongi district, which is one of the major areas with business, commerce, and culture attracts many foreigners.
-The cityscape here has changed greatly due to redevelopment in the past 10 years.
-Some of the main changes include the construction of the landmarks such as Roppongi Hills, Izumi Garden Tower, Tokyo Midtown, and Ark Hills Sengokuyama Mori Tower.
-The district also overlaps with the Special Zone for Asian Headquarters and so government agencies and the private sector work together to enhance the city planning and development.
-A category 1 Urban Redevelopment Project in eastern Roppongi 3-chome is currently in progress, and the plan for Urban Redevelopment in western Roppongi 5-chome (Roppongi 5-chome, Minato-ku) will be decided by the end of the year.
+Roppongi district, is one of the major areas in Tokyo with business, commerce, and culture that attracts many foreigners.
+The cityscape here has changed greatly due to redevelopments taking place over the past 10 years.
+Some of the main changes include the construction of landmarks such as Roppongi Hills, Izumi Garden Tower, Tokyo Midtown, and Ark Hills Sengokuyama Mori Tower.
+As the district also overlaps with the Special Zone for Asian Headquarters, government agencies and the private sector will work together to enhance the city planning and development.
+A category 1 Urban Redevelopment Project in eastern Roppongi 3-chome is currently in progress, while the plan for Urban Redevelopment in western Roppongi 5-chome (Roppongi 5-chome, Minato-ku) will be decided by the end of the year.

 Toranomon Redevelopment – A new international urban center

-The completion of Toranomon Hills is regarded as the start of the redevelopment in the district.
-The newly opened section of Loop Road No.2 which currently runs through Toranomon and Shimbashi will be connected with the bay-side areas in 2016, enabling access to Tokyo Int’l Airport in 20 min. from Toranomon Hills.
-Increasing the accessibility will attract foreign business and increase tourism towards the Tokyo Olympics in 2020.
-Redevelopment in Central Tokyo will be accelerated heading towards the Tokyo Olympics, and the plan for a “New International Urban Center” in the Toranomon district is one of its highlights.
-In the Toranomon district many landmark buildings and facilities will be reborn within the next 10 years.
+The completion of Toranomon Hills is regarded as the beginning of the redevelopment in the district.
+The newly opened section of Loop Road No.2, which currently runs through Toranomon and Shimbashi, will be connected with the bay-side areas in 2016, enabling access to Tokyo Int’l Airport within a time frame of 20 min. from Toranomon Hills.
+Increasing the accessibility will attract foreign business and increase tourism as the Tokyo Olympics in 2020 draw near.
+Redevelopment in Central Tokyo will be accelerated heading towards the Tokyo Olympics, with the plan for a “New International Urban Center” in the Toranomon district being one of its highlights.
+In the Toranomon district many landmark buildings and facilities will be reborn over the next 10 years.
 The major redevelopment projects in progress are reconstruction of Hotel Okura Tokyo Main building; construction of 2 high rise buildings for Toranomon Hospital and other facilities in Toranomon 2-Chome District; and construction of a high rise twin towers in the former location of Toranomon Pastoral Hotel.

-The plan for constructing a new subway station is also in progress.
-The proposed location is between Kasumigaseki and Kamiyacho near Toranomon Hills and it aims at further improvement of the transportation access to every area in Tokyo.
+The plan for the construction of a new subway station is also in progress.
+The proposed location for the subway station is between Kasumigaseki and Kamiyacho stations near Toranomon Hills.
+The construction of the subway is aimed at further improving transportation access to every area in Tokyo.

 Redeveloping Shinagawa - New train station and multipurpose city project underway

-JR East has finally revealed on June 3, 2014 the much anticipated plan to open a new train station, the ‘New Shinagawa Station’.
-It is planned to open between the current Shinagawa and Tamachi stations for Keihin Tohoku Line and as the 30th station of Yamanote Line in the Olympic year 2020.
-The new station will make an easy connection to Metro Sengakuji station with direct access to Haneda airport and Narita airport; it will be the nearest JR station (2 min. ride) to Shinagawa Station which is slated to serve as a terminal for the maglev shinkansen train service to begin in 2027; it is close to Haneda Airport where more and more international flights will be arriving in.
+On June 3rd of 2014, JR East finally revealed its much anticipated plan to open the new train station, ‘New Shinagawa Station’.
+It is planned to open between the Shinagawa and Tamachi stations on the Keihin Tohoku Line and will be the 30th station of the Yamanote Line during the Olympics in 2020.
+The new station will provide an easy connection to Metro Sengakuji station with direct access to Haneda airport and Narita airport.
+It will be the nearest JR station (2 min. ride) to Shinagawa Station which is slated to also serve as a terminal for the maglev shinkansen train service to begin in 2027.
+The station will be close to Haneda Airport where more and more international flights will be arriving.
 Opening this new station will improve transportation access and accelerate the changing dynamic of the area around Shinagawa.
-Simultaneous to the opening of the new station, the plan also includes the construction of an international exchange hub by redeveloping the extensive 13ha (hectare) area which currently is the west part of the rail yard.
-According to JR EAST, walkways will be made on the second floor to provide easy access around nearby areas.
+Simultaneous to the opening of the new station, the plan also includes the construction of an international exchange hub by redeveloping the extensive 13ha (hectare) area which currently acts as the west part of the rail yard.
+According to JR EAST, walkways will be made on the second floor to provide easy access to nearby areas.
 A huge ceiling is also planned to be constructed over the new station.
-Opening the new station will accelerate redevelopments and changes of the area around the Takanawa Exit on the west side of Shinagawa Station, and will also accelerate enhancement of the major streets around the area.
+Opening the new station will further accelerate the redevelopment and changing of the area around the Takanawa Exit on the west side of Shinagawa Station, and will also accelerate the enhancement of major streets around the area.

 The area around the new station also overlaps with the “International strategic special zone” which was designated by the Japanese Government on December 2011, and new town planning aimed for inviting more foreign corporations to the area is currently in progress.